 "Mr. Swan," Edward said, watching her carefully.
 "Can you please grab me a couple wash cloths?
 And if you have any burn cream?"

 "I grab the towels, but I've been meaning to replace some of the items in the first aid kit," he said, walking toward the laundry room.

-"We'll to go my father," Edward replied.
+"We'll to go my uncle," Edward replied.
 "See if it needs to be wrapped."

 "I'm fine, really," she tried to say smoothly, failing miserably when her voice cracked.

 Edward shook his head, pulling her back into the flow of water.
 "You need burn cream," he said soothingly.
 His wet fingers lightly rubbed at the small burns on her neck and jaw, his eyes darkening.
 "We wouldn't want these to scar."